adonismendozaperez/cShap-snippets/README.md

 * macOS : ``` $HOME/Library/Application Support/Code/User/snippets/ ```
 * Linux : ``` $HOME/.config/Code/User/snippets/ ```

+If you use VSCode:
+Open Snippets/csharp.json (in this Report) > copy content of this file > go to VSCode > Click in button Manage > select user Snippets > type CSharp.json and select this file > paste the Snippets content.

 ### How to use
 For generating a Razor Page use this key in your file .cshtml:
 > blazor-page